 Before I get into my tips on how to fill out your March Madness bracket, I thought it would be a good idea to share some basics for those of y’all who aren’t familiar with sports.
 Each year, 68 teams compete in the Division I NCAA Tournament, aka “March Madness.”
 The bottom eight teams participate in four “play-in” games, and the winners of those games advance to the main bracket of 64 teams.
 However, you don’t have to wait until the “First Four” play-in ages are complete to fill out your bracket.

-The second weekend of the NCAA tournament kicks off with the Sweet 16 round on Thursday and Friday.
+During a typical season, the second weekend of the NCAA tournament kicks off with the Sweet 16 round on Thursday and Friday.
 At this point, games are only taking place at the four designated regional sites, with four teams playing at each site.
 Thus, the Sweet 16 games are also known as “regional semifinals.”
 The eight teams that remain after the Sweet 16 games are known as the “Elite 8,” and they collectively play in four regional championship games on Saturday and Sunday of this second weekend.
 At the end of weekend two, only four teams of the original 64 remain, and they move on to the “Final Four.”

 Next to a national championship, the Final Four is what every team aims for each basketball season.
 Final Four weekend kicks off on Saturday night, where the four teams play in two national semifinal games.
 The winner of each game advances to the national championship game on Monday night.
 These two final teams square off in the championship game.
 One emerges victorious, and is crowned the new national champion!
 Confetti drops from the ceiling of the arena, and the team cuts down the nets and gets their trophy.
+In 2021 the Final Four and National Championship rounds will retain their usual Saturday & Monday schedule (April 3 & 5).

 Then it’s time for one of my favorite traditions, “One Shining Moment.”
 CBS puts together a video montage of big moments throughout the entire tournament.
 “One Shining Moment” is a special song that serves as the musical backdrop for this montage.
 Some people may think it’s corny, but I love it.
 Regardless of who the national champion is every year, I tear up, and have zero shame!